-- Care should be taken to ensure that the floor in the installation room is completely level (evenness tolerance: in accordance with DIN 18202: 1.5 mm for each floor metre) and of a sufficient loadbearing capacity. - Possibly existing ground ducts must be covered and equipped with drainage systems.

-- In calculating the loadbearing capacity of the foundation, the maximum operating weight of the relevant components must be taken into account.
+- Care should be taken to ensure that the floor in the installation room is completely level (evenness tolerance: in accordance with DIN 18202: 1.5 mm for each floor metre) and of a sufficient loadbearing capacity. - Possibly existing ground ducts must be covered and equipped with drainage systems. - In calculating the loadbearing capacity of the foundation, the maximum operating weight of the relevant components must be taken into account.
 In determining the operating weight, additional attachments (e.g. control cabinet, burners, sound attenuators, flue gas pipes, etc.) must also be taken into account and their weights included.
-The operating weight corresponds to the weight of the components when filled. - The operating weight of boilers must be recorded in the area of the front and rear feet of the foundation.
+The operating weight corresponds to the weight of the components when filled.

+- The operating weight of boilers must be recorded in the area of the front and rear feet of the foundation.
 Bear in mind that with certain boiler types the rear boiler foot (when viewed from the burner side) is constructed as a fixed point on the longitudinal support (for more information, see the relevant operating instructions for the "Fire-tube boiler").
-The front boiler stage is designed as a movable bearing, i.e. the boiler expands towards the front when heating up. - Each component must be levelled when it is installed. - If a separation between the installation surface and the system is required due to structure-borne sound, sound insulation strips must be positioned under the system before it is installed. - If boiler or plant components are to be installed on a bearing structure, suitable spring systems should be used for bearing and absorption of vibrations.
+The front boiler stage is designed as a movable bearing, i.e. the boiler expands towards the front when heating up. - Each component must be levelled when it is installed. - If a separation between the installation surface and the system is required due to structure-borne sound, sound insulation strips must be positioned under the system before it is installed. - If the boiler or system components are set up on a load-bearing structure, care must be taken to ensure that any vibration arising is absorbed by the load-bearing structure (e.g. by means of spring assemblies at the bearing points).